 - Generally it will require some form (or forms) of public funding to secure the adequate and annualized source of revenue that is needed for a neutering assistance program to be effective.

-Before people take on the task of setting up a state program, we suggest they contact SpayUSA for useful advice, helpful legal experts, documentation from other states, and committed groups and individuals who may wish to help make it happen within the state.
+Before people take on the task of setting up a state program, we suggest they contact SpayUSA for useful advice, documentation from other states, and committed groups and individuals who may wish to help make it happen within the state.

 Other Examples and Articles: